raphaelalmeidamartins/front-end-online-store/README.md

 * Work in group using agile development methodologies
 * Develop a React application using React Router
 * Fetch data from a public API
+* Use React Context API for state management

 ## :hammer_and_wrench: Tools